 Toothaches can be very debilitating when they occur, crippling the function of other parts of the body as well.
-They may occur as a result of tooth decay, an abscessed tooth, and infected gum, repetitive motions of the gum/teeth or a damaged filling.
+They may occur as a result of tooth decay, an abscessed tooth, and infected gum, repetitive motions of the gum/teeth, or a damaged filling.
 Depending on the exact cause, a toothache might mysteriously disappear, leaving you with the feeling that all is now fine with the offending tooth.
-However, many times than not, when this happens, all is not really fine with that tooth, and you should have it checked out by a dentist.
+However, more times than not, when this happens, all is not really fine with that tooth, and you should have it checked out by a dentist.

-Numerous Monrovia patients at Dr. Q’s Dental office, who have experienced toothaches that suddenly stopped aching, often ask if they really need to see a dentist, since their toothache has “disappeared.”
+Patients who have experienced toothaches that suddenly stopped aching, often ask if they really need to see a dentist, since their toothache has “disappeared.”
 If you would like to know too, the answer to this frequently asked question is “yes.”
 Toothaches, even after they disappear, must be checked out by a dentist, and here’s why.

-If left untreated, the infection can work its way into the tooth’s innermost layer which is called the pulp.
-The pulp is home to tissues and a group of nerves which are sensitive to any external changes.
+If left untreated, the infection can work its way into the tooth’s innermost layer, which is called the pulp.
+The pulp is home to tissues and a group of nerves that are sensitive to any external changes.
 When the decay spreads to the pulp, it attacks these nerves which send pain signals to the brain, causing them to eventually die and become incapable of sending such signals afterward; thereby putting a mysterious end to your toothache.

-However, although the nerves in the pulp have died and are unable to send pain signals to the brain, the infection is still very much alive and advances deeper into surrounding tissues, the jaw and then the bone.
+However, although the nerves in the pulp have died and are unable to send pain signals to the brain, the infection is still very much alive and advances deeper into surrounding tissues, the jaw, and then the bone.
 But, with the intervention of a dentist, this downward spiral can easily be forestalled to prevent further damage.
 A simple procedure known as the root canal treatment can be performed in such a situation.
 This involves making a little hole in the tooth, where the pulp can be accessed, to remove any dead or infected tissues, after which it is filled using a special substance.
 A crown is then placed on the tooth to protect it from fracture or infection.